kevin-blatnik/website/README.md

 Making a basic website from a drawn layout

-Thank you to:
+Thank you for the images to:
-NIKOLAI FOMIN	for the baseball image
+Jérémy Glineur
+Vladimir Srajber
+SCREEN POST
+Kindel Media
+Stephen Leonardi